Smart debugging of Anqi CMS templates: how to usedumpThe filter easily locates display issues

-When using Auto CMS to build a website, we sometimes encounter the situation where template content is not displayed as expected.For example, you expect the article title to be displayed at a certain position, but instead, there is a blank space; or the list data is incomplete, and the content of a certain custom field is always unable to be presented correctly.These issues often confuse people, as the data is set up in the background, but the front-end does not display for some reason.
+When using AnQi CMS to build a website, we sometimes encounter situations where template content is not displayed as expected.For example, you expect the article title to be displayed at a certain position, but instead, it is blank;Or the list data is incomplete, the content of some custom field is always unable to be presented correctly.These questions are often confusing because the data is set in the background, but it is not known why the front-end does not display.

-Faced with such problems, if one can "penetrate" the real content of the variables in the template, it will undoubtedly greatly improve the efficiency of solving the problem.
-Fortunately, Anqi CMS provides a very practical built-in tool -dumpFilter, it is like a 'perspective mirror', which can help us clearly see the type, structure, and actual value of any variable in the template.
+If you can "see through" the real content of the variables in the template, it will undoubtedly greatly improve the efficiency of solving such problems.
+Fortunately, AnQi CMS provides a very practical built-in tool -dumpA filter that acts like a 'perspective mirror', helping us clearly see the type, structure, and actual value of any variables in the template.

 Get to know your debugging tool:dumpFilter

-dumpThe main function of the filter is to output all information of the variable in detail, including its data type, internal structure, and the current stored value, in the form of detailed text on the page.This is crucial for us to understand the data received by the template engine, and to judge whether there is a spelling error in the variable name, the data is empty, or the data type does not match, and so on.
+dumpThe main function of the filter is to output all the information of the variable, including its data type, internal structure, and current stored value, in a detailed text form to the page.This is crucial for understanding the data received by the template engine and determining whether it is a spelling error in the variable name, the data is empty, or the data type does not match.

 {{ 你的变量名|dump }}

-Insert this line of code directly into your.htmlTemplate file, after saving and refreshing the page, you can see the detailed information of this variable in the browser.
+Insert this line of code directly into your.htmlIn the template file, after saving and refreshing the page, you will be able to see the detailed information of this variable in the browser.

 1. Check the value and structure of a single variable